dcxSt/DATA_SILSO_HISTO_search/GRAPHS_HELPER_README.md

 ### This readme is bascially the documentation for the methods found in graphs_helper.py

-*method that organises the data from good_database into dictionary searchable by observer alias*
+*method that organises the data from good_database into dictionary searchable by observer alias ; key = obs_alias , value = data*

 def data_by_obs_alias_good():

-*same as above but for different database format*
+*same as above but for different database formatreally slow - avoid using*

 def data_by_obs_alias_histo(the_database="DATA_SILSO_HISTO"):